22Acacia/terraform-provider-googlecli/README.md

 To use:
 - check out
-- build
+- run tests
+  - add several variables to your environment:
+    - TF_ACC (set to anything)
+    - GOOGLE_CREDENTIALS, set to the contents of a secrets file downloaded from google
+    - GOOGLE_PROJECT, set to the project for the above credentials
+    - GOOGLE_REGION, set to us-central1
+  - execute tests using makefile
+    - make tests TESTARGS=<args to pass to 'go test'>
+    - ex to only run dataflow tests "make test TESTARGS='--run=Dataflow'"
-- copy binary to somewhere in your path
+- install binary to $GOBIN to make it usable system wide (assumes GOBIN is in your PATH)
+  - make install
-- edit terraform.rc (see terraform docs for where) to have the following block: providers {
+- edit terraform.rc (see terraform docs here: https://terraform.io/docs/plugins/basics.html) to have the following block: providers {
     googlecli = "terraform-provider-googlecli"
   }

-important notes for later:
-  when testing, terraform will yell about some missing env variables.
-I will write up what to set for them and/or make a make file.  it'll be rad, you'll see
+- build and copy file to terraform install
+  - locate terraform install
+  - make build
+  - cp terraform-provider-googlecli TERRAFORM_INSTALL_LOCATION